 - Dirty water is like humans breathing polluted air, so water changes should be done every two weeks to reduce the buildup of pollutants.

-- Be careful what you add into your tank.
+- Be careful what you add to your tank.
 Decorations can carry toxins, and water from other aquariums might bring diseases.

 It’s unlikely that you’ll be able to breed these fish yourself, even though they mate in the same way as lots of other fish.
 They’re only known to breed in farms with the aid of hormones.